lsbFlying/resy/README.md

 ```

 #### The method of deconstructing StoreUtils
-The four methods of StoreUtils are setState, syncUpdate,
+the four methods of StoreUtils are setState, syncUpdate,
-restore and subscribe.
-It can be deconstructed and used directly
+restore and subscribe, it can be deconstructed and used directly
 from useStore, but store itself has these four methods,
 which are described in more detail in the following sections.
 ```tsx